nadimahamad/Warehouse-Management-System-Assignment-By-APAC/README.md

 # **Warehouse Management App**

 A React Native app for managing warehouse inventory with role-based access control for Managers and Staff.
-It includes features like item addition, deletion, searching, and smooth dark/light theme toggling with optimized UI/UX.
+It includes features like item addition, deletion, searching with optimized UI/UX.

 ## **Features**